NREL/ATHENA-sumo/Congestion_Policies/README.md

 ## STEP 1: Ensure you have all dependencies

 All of the demand is driven by the CTA predictive model.
 This demand timeseries should be in this repo.
-Howevr, if it is not there is a copy on **Eagle**.
+However, if it is not (skip to STEP 2 if you have it), there is a copy on **Eagle**.
 It's location on Eagle is as follows:
 ```linux
 /projects/athena/sumo_data/predicted_demand/athena_sumo_v1.csv
 ```